Mustela-sibirica/Lipstick_color_code/README.md

 # Lipstick_color_code
-Databases and tools of Lipstick color code.
+Databases and tools of lipstick color code.